 |Prochlorperazine||10 mg PO or IV||prn during minimal-emetic-risk RT|||

-Published Pediatric Antiemetic Guidelines for Acute Nausea and Vomiting (N&V)
+Pediatric Guidelines for Acute Nausea and Vomiting (N&V)

 Chemotherapy-induced N&V (CINV) is an important problem in the pediatric population.
 As in adults, nausea in children is more of a problem than vomiting.
-Nausea was identified by parents of children receiving active antineoplastic therapy in Ontario as the fourth most prevalent and bothersome treatment-related symptom in their children.
-Current approaches to the selection of appropriate and effective measures to prevent CINV are based on an accurate description of the potential of antineoplastic therapies to cause N&V. Current recommendations are based on published guidelines.
-These recommendations include patients aged 1 month to 18 years.
-Published recommendations are based on patients naïve to antineoplastic therapy who are about to receive their first course of antineoplastic therapy.
-Recommendations focus on the prevention of acute CINV (i.e., within 24 hours of administration of an antineoplastic agent).
+Parents of children who received active antineoplastic therapy in Ontario, Canada, identified nausea as the fourth most prevalent and bothersome treatment-related symptom.
+Current approaches to prevent CINV are based on an accurate description of the potential of antineoplastic therapies to cause N&V. Current recommendations, based on published guidelines, include patients aged 1 month to 18 years who are about to receive their first-ever course of antineoplastic therapy.
+These recommendations focus on the prevention of acute CINV (i.e., within 24 hours of administration of an antineoplastic agent).

 Guidelines recommend that optimal control of acute CINV be defined as no vomiting, no retching, no nausea, no use of antiemetic agents other than those given for CINV prevention, and no nausea-related change in the child's usual appetite and diet.
 This level of CINV control is to be achieved on each day that antineoplastic therapy is administered and for 24 hours after administration of the last agent in the antineoplastic therapy cycle.

-In children receiving antineoplastic agents who were not given antiemetic prophylaxis or who were given prophylaxis known to be ineffective, expected rates of complete CINV control were as follows:
+In children receiving antineoplastic agents who were not given antiemetic prophylaxis or who were given ineffective prophylaxis expected rates of complete CINV control were as follows:

-The expected rate of complete CINV control in children receiving modern antiemetic prophylaxis (5-hydroxytryptamine-3 [5-HT3] antagonist with or without dexamethasone) is more than 70% to 80%.
-Each chemotherapy agent carries an inherent risk of causing emesis, which is the first issue to be considered in the assessment of an individual's risk when treatment with chemotherapy is being planned.
+The expected rate of complete CINV control in children receiving antiemetic prophylaxis (5-hydroxytryptamine-3 [5-HT3] antagonist with or without dexamethasone) is more than 70% to 80%.
+Each chemotherapy agent carries an inherent risk of emesis, which is the first issue to consider when treatment with chemotherapy is being planned.
 Refer to Table 3 for more information about the prevention of acute or delayed CINV.

 Highly emetogenic chemotherapy

-Guidelines [2,3] recommend that children aged 12 years and older who are receiving antineoplastic agents of high emetic risk that are not known or suspected to interact with aprepitant receive aprepitant plus a 5-HT3 antagonist plus dexamethasone.
+Guidelines [2,3] recommend that children aged 12 years and older who are receiving antineoplastic agents of high emetic risk that are not known or suspected to interact with aprepitant receive aprepitant, a 5-HT3 antagonist, and dexamethasone.
 Children who cannot receive dexamethasone should receive a 5-HT3 antagonist plus aprepitant.
 Children who cannot receive aprepitant should receive a 5-HT3 antagonist plus dexamethasone.